Low blood count

-Blood cells in the body are normal cells that are affected by the chemotherapy.
+Blood cells in the body are normal cells that are affected by the chemotherapy as part of cancer treatments.
 Before each visit to hospital for treatment, a blood test will need to be collected to measure the levels of these cells.

 There are 3 main components of blood that are measured:

 - White blood cells

 Below is a description of the function of each blood cell and its normal count.

 Red cells known as erythrocytes

 These red cells are measured by your haemoglobin or Hb.
 Normal Hb ranges from 115-165 (female) and from 130-180 (male).

 A low Hb is known as anaemia and can usually be corrected by a blood transfusion.

 Responsible for fighting infection